paulmouzas/paulmouzas.github.io/_posts/2015-04-19-cgi-http-server.md

 {% endhighlight %}

 We can easily extend the functionality of the BaseHTTPRequestHandler by creating our own handler class that inherits from it.
-Then, we can extend that class my creating a method called do_POST() that will handle the POST requests.
+Then, we can extend that class by creating a method called do_POST() that will handle the POST requests.

 {% highlight python %}